T0T0R/paracetamolTablets/README.md

 # paracetamolTablets
-Guess composition of effervescent paracetamol tablets based on titration
+Guesses composition of effervescent paracetamol tablets based on titration